project-symi/backend-symi/README.md

 1. User manually deploys the initial Cloudformation template containing the CodePipeline infrastructure (`CodePipeline.yml`).
 2. Cloudformation starts the deployment of the AWS CodePipeline infrastructure.
-3. After the Cloudformation deployment, CodePipeline pulls the source code from Github in the source stage.
+3. After the Cloudformation deployment, CodePipeline pulls the source code from GitHub in the source stage.
 4. CodePipeline builds the docker image and pushes to the ECR in the build stage using AWS CodeBuild service.
 5. CodePipeline starts the deployment of the Cloudformation template (`Fargate-Cluster.yml`) containing Fargate ECS Cluster in the deploy stage.